Healthy Homes Assessment Grenada North

 Insulation Grenada North

-Insulation requirements to be in compliance with the R-values for your area
+Insulation requirements to meet the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation quality.
+See the full details of this Healthy Homes insulation standard.

 Grenada North Moisture Ingress & Drainage